Sigmmma/c20/src/content/h3/guides/shaders/pbr-shader/readme.md

 With everything combined and set, you should now have your asset rendering with the PBR shader.

 * ![](T.png "Final PBR shader setup for the asset")
-# Acknowledgements

-Thanks to the following individuals for their research or contributions to this topic:

-- TheChunkierBean (Writing this page.)